1984 Philadelphia Eagles season

 The 1984 Philadelphia Eagles season was their 52nd in the National Football League (NFL).
 The team improved upon their previous output of 5–11, winning six games.
 Despite the improvement, the team failed to qualify for the playoffs for the third straight season.

 Whatever outside chance the Birds had to make the playoffs was sunk on November 25 at St. Louis, when starting quarterback Ron Jaworski suffered a broken leg and missed the remainder of the season.
 It was the most serious injury the "Polish Rifle" ever suffered in his long career.
 Joe Pisarcik took over under center for the final three-plus games.

 This would be the final season for the Eagles under the ownership of Leonard Tose; as following rumors that the team might end up moving to Phoenix, Tose would eventually sell the team in 1985 to Norman Braman.

 Offseason

 NFL draft

 The 1984 NFL Draft was held May 1–2, 1984.
-It was 12 rounds held over two days and televised by ESPN in great detail.
-A month later a draft was held for college seniors who already signed with either the CFL or USFL prior to the May 1984 draft.
+It was 12 rounds held over two days and televised by ESPN.
+A month later, a draft was held for college seniors who already signed with either the CFL or USFL prior to the May 1984 draft.
 While the Eagles finished the 1983 NFL season with a record of 5–11 and in fourth place in the NFC East Division they would always get the 4th pick in the 12 rounds of the draft.
 Only the Tampa Bay Buccaneers, Houston Oilers at 2–12 and the New York Giants at 3–13 would have a worse record.
 It would be one of the most power balanced years.